dugonzal/archnida/README.md

 ## About

-scorpion : A simple python script get metadata from a image file.
+scorpion : A python script get metadata from a image file.

 spider: is a tool for web scraping and crawling.
 It is a simple tool that can be used to extract data from websites.
 It can be used to extract data from websites and save it in a file or database.